SERIES 5

 When does the course start?

-The launch date for the course is Saturday 8th February 2025.
+The start date for Series 5 is Saturday 28th February 2026.

-Series 4 is the first iteration of the course, so the curriculum is not set in stone and will be continuously developed and refined and therefore, is subject to change based on founding member feedback.
+Series 5 is the second iteration of the Start-to-Finish program, and the curriculum will be continuously developed and refined, based on Founding Member feedback.

 I like to work quickly on music, can I work on more than one track?

-Yes, you can apply the framework of the course to any new or existing projects that you are working on.
+Yes, you can apply the framework to any new or existing track that you are working on.

 You can even work on multiple tracks during the course and dip in and out of each track when the module topic becomes relevant to a specific track.